dotnet/source-build/Documentation/ci-platform-coverage-guidelines.md

 ## Distro Versions

-When selecting which distro versions to test the .NET version in development, it is important to take into account which distro versions will be insupport at the time of the .NET release.
+When selecting which distro versions to test the .NET version in development, it is important to take into account which distro versions will be in support at the time of the .NET release.
 Don't worry about testing .NET on distro versions that will be or nearing EOL on the .NET release day.

 1. Latest LTS version.
 If the distro doesn't have an LTS notion, then test latest.
 1. Oldest version that will be in-support for the lifetime of the .NET release.